Robust Geospatial Coordination of Multi-Agent Communications Networks Under Attrition: Robust Task Networking Under Attrition

 Building on these foundations, we define the primary objective to maximize expected task uptime:

-This formulation provides an appropriate communication uptime metric for the multi-task setting, where the proportion of time communication links remain active is generalized to the average connectivity across all tasks, where a task is connected if it is within range of an active networked drone.
+This formulation provides an appropriate communication uptime metric for the multi-task setting, where the proportion of time communication links remain active is generalized to the average connectivity across all tasks, where{generalizing the proportion of time that communication links remain active to the average connectivity across all tasks, such that} a task is connected if it is within range of an active networked drone.
 The metric aligns with coverage quality metrics in wireless sensor networks that employ temporal coverage quality $\int_0^\tau C(t)dt$ where $C(t)$ represents the coverage function \cite{cardei2006energy, mini2012m}.

-A secondary objective accounts for the speed of exploration by only considering tasks after initial connection:
+A secondary objective accounts for the speed of exploration{dispersion} by only considering tasks after initial connection:

 This metric is related to the monitoring coverage ratios used in persistent surveillance literature, particularly in connectivity-constrained multi-robot persistent surveillance frameworks where robots must visit sensing locations periodically while maintaining network connectivity~\cite{scherer2020multi}.
 The normalization by discovered tasks reflects similar approaches in multi-UAV cooperative systems where performance metrics account for the proportion of targets under surveillance throughout the mission~\cite{wang2023spatio, su2023multi}.
-By providing this second metric, we can consider an algorithm's ability to maintain network uptime both in the context of and discounting its speed of exploration.
+By providing this second metric, we can consider an algorithm's ability to maintain network uptime both in the context of and discounting its speed of exploration{dispersion}.

 The metric used in~\cite{DCCRS}, introducing DCCRS, was only the length of time until network decoherence first occurs.
 While this is meaningful for the problem of faultless network maintenance, it does not capture any information about the severity of failures, the magnitudes of their effects on users of the network, or how well the system might recover from failures afterwards.
 Our formulations are intended to capture these and other challenges of maintaining robust network connectivity despite ongoing attrition, while allowing for practical constraints like limited communication ranges and drone velocities.